AyrA/YtStream/README.md

 ## Cache

 The MP3 file cache can be inspected and purged.
-You can either delete expired files only (if expiration is enabled that is), or delete all files unconditionally.
+You can either delete only expired files (if expiration is enabled that is), or delete all files unconditionally.
 Purging the cache is useful when you change the audio bitrate or sample frequency settings.

+A tool to convert between youtube video ids and cache file ids is provided too.

 ## Backup